Virtuosos (TV program): Season 7 - Virtuosos V4+

 In 2021, Virtuosos V4+ will be joined by Croatia, alongside the Visegrad Four countries (Hungary, Slovakia, Czech Republic, Poland).
 The international jury will include famous Croatian cellist HAUSER and the one-man "super jury" this year will be world-renowned opera singer-conductor Maestro Plácido Domingo himself.
 The selection broadcasts started on the 19th of November 2021 on Duna Television.

+Season 8 - Virtuosos V4+

+In 2022, Virtuosos V4+ added Slovenia to the Visegrad Four countries (Hungary, Slovakia, Czech Republic, Poland).
+New this season is the announcement of a super winner from among the competitors from the five countries.